dswd/vpncloud/README.md

 * **Linux packages**: VpnCloud is stable enough to be packaged for Linux distributions.
 Maintainers who want to package VpnCloud are very welcome.
-* **Security review**: The security has been implemented with strong security primitives but it would great if a cryptography expert could verify the system.
+* **Security review**: The security has been implemented with strong security primitives but it would be great if a cryptography expert could verify the system.
 * **Feedback on use cases**: Some feedback on how VpnCloud is being used and maybe some tutorials covering common use cases would be nice.